yum --disablerepo=〈repo-name〉

 $ repoquery --nvr --whatprovides 〈file-name〉

-$ yum list extras
+$ yum list extras or $ package-cleanup --orphans

 list packages installed on the system that are not available in any known repository.